dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-This topic is discussed in depth in a previous section at the link below:
+These topics are discussed in depth in a previous section at the link below:

 - [LLM Contract Stress Tester — OS Mutation Policy, Deterministic Remediation, and Rewrite Semantics](#llm-contract-stress-tester--os-mutation-policy-deterministic-remediation-and-rewrite-semantics)